 Actuarial valuations are based upon assumptions regarding future activity in specific risk areas including the rates of investment return and payroll growth, eligibility for the various classes of benefits, and longevity among retired lives.
 The Board adopts these assumptions after considering the advice of the actuary and other professionals.
 The assumptions and methods comply with the requirements of Statement No. 25 of the Governmental Accounting Standards Board.
 Each actuarial valuation takes into account all prior differences between actual and assumed experience in each risk area and adjusts the contribution rates as needed.
-The June 30, 2006 valuations were based upon assumptions that were recommended in connection with a study of experience covering the 1997-2002 period.
+The June 30, 2007 valuations were based upon assumptions that were recommended in connection with a study of experience covering the 1997-2002 period.

-ATRS is 80.3% funded as of June 30, 2006, indicating significant progress in recovering from the disappointing 2000 - 2002 investment markets.
-In response to those markets, the Board increased the employer contribution rate to 14% of payroll for the period beginning July 1, 2004, and other adjustments were made.
-However, the amortization period remains outside the 30 year limit, and consequently, an additional contribution rate increase for the fiscal year beginning July 1, 2007 is needed.
+ATRS is 85.3% funded as of June 30, 2007, indicating significant progress in recovering from the disappointing 2000 - 2002 investment markets.
+In response to those markets, the Board increased the employer contribution rate to 14% of payroll for the period beginning July I, 2004, and other adjustments were made in an effort to return the amortization period to 30 years.
+The amortization period as of June 30, 2007 is 19.10 years.

-Based upon the results of the June 30, 2006 valuations, we are pleased to report to the Board of Trustees that the Arkansas Teacher Retirement System is meeting its basic financial objective and is in accordance with actuarial principles of level percent of payroll financing.
+Based upon the results of the June 30, 2007 valuations, we are pleased to report to the Board of Trustees that the Arkansas Teacher Retirement System is meeting its basic financial objective and is in accordance with actuarial principles of level percent of payroll financing.
 Continuation of the recovery in the investment markets is important for ATRS as well as for virtually every retirement system in the country.